astreum/whitepaper/README.md

 #### V1: Genesis

 `Nova` is the consensus protocol for creating new blocks and validating the blockchain.
 A validator must stake value to participate in the protocol.
-Staking is done by sending `Astre` to the nova account.
+Staking is done by sending at least 1 `Astre` to the nova account.
 The nova account address is 0x 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 6E 6F 76 61.

 An epoch lasts approximately one week.
 The block time target is three seconds.
 A slot is a three seconds period when new blocks are created.